Analyzing Contextualized Models

 %%capture

-betas, mus = model.predict_params(C.values, individual_preds=False)
+coefs, offsets = model.predict_params(C.values, individual_preds=False)

-betas.shape # (n_samples, n_outputs, n_predictors)
+coefs.shape # (n_samples, n_outputs, n_predictors)

-mus.shape # (n_samples, n_outputs)
+offsets.shape # (n_samples, n_outputs)

-# Betas are shape:
+# Contextualized linear regression coefficients are shape:

 # (n_samples, n_outputs, n_predictors)